Ensuring the best outcome for your children

 Legal Custody

 Legal custody of a child means having the right and the obligation to make decisions about a child's upbringing.
-A parent with legal custody can make decisions about schooling, religion, and medical care, for example.
-In many cases, courts regularly award joint legal custody, which means that the decision making is shared by both parents.
+A parent with legal custody can make decisions about schooling, religion, and medical care.
+Usually courts award joint legal custody, which means that the decision making is shared by both parents but there are some circumstances where sole legal custody will be awarded.

 Sole Custody